mirceast/cnn-dog-breed-classifier/README.md

 # Datasets
 - Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place it in this project's home directory, at the location `/dogImages`.
 - Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
-Unzip the folder and place it in the home diretcory, at location `/lfw`.
+Unzip the folder and place it in the home directory, at location `/lfw`.

 # Contents
 The repository consists of the following three main files: